Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Inverse Cartier transform over a truncated Witt ring

-extending the structure morphism $\mathcal{O}_{X}\to \End_{W_n}(H)$. \end{definition} A coherent $\sO_{X}$-module equipped with a twisted connection is said to a \emph{twisted flat module}.
+extending the structural morphism $\mathcal{O}_{X}\to \End_{W_n}(H)$. \end{definition} A coherent $\sO_{X}$-module equipped with a twisted connection is said to a \emph{twisted flat module}.
 Let $\widetilde{MIC}(X)$ be the category of twisted flat modules over $X$.
 An explanation of the relation with the notion of an $\sO_{X}$-module with integrable $p$-connection is in order.
-We cite the following definition from Shiho \cite{Shiho}: \begin{definition}[{\cite[Definition 1.1-1.2,1.5]{Shiho}}] Let $X$ be as above.
-A $p$-connection on an $\sO_{X}$-module $H$ is an $W_n$-linear map $\nabla:H\to H\otimes\Omega_{X}$, such that
+We cite the following definition from Shiho \cite{Shiho}: \begin{definition}[{\cite[Definition 1.1-1.2,1.5]{Shiho}}] Notation as above.
+A $p$-connection $\nabla$ on an $\sO_{X}$-module $H$ is an $W_n$-linear map $\nabla:H\to H\otimes\Omega_{X}$, such that